02chloe/MiniProject/Isaac YangZichun/README.md

 - ask [array, including price and quantity] in the file

-and then do feature engineering for bid and ask in each time stamp, calculate the [maximum, minimum, average, median and variance and stud] totally 10 features
+and then do feature engineering for bid and ask in each time stamp, calculate the [maximum, minimum, average, median and variance and std] totally 10 features

 3. compare in [lobs] price, for example,  label it as [1] if increasing, label it as [0] if decreasing